 Posted in General Plumbing Services, on March 12, 2021

 It’s hard to imagine living without water heaters.
 They make life easier, guaranteeing you hot water for showering, cleaning your home, and washing clothes and dishes.
 Any plumber in Boca Raton or plumber in Fort Lauderdale will tell you that you can either rent a water heater for your home or buy it.
 Both options have their pros and cons, especially in regards to how water heater plumbing is done.

 Many times, when people purchase houses, they tend to keep the water heater system arrangements that the prior owners had.
 This is why you’ll find that certain areas or localities are more predisposed to purchasing water heaters while others are more inclined to renting them.
 Whether you buy or rent a water heater, you will most likely (at some point in time) need a water heater repair.
-You will need to contact a professional plumbing company for a water heater repair.
-Before you search for a 'plumber near me' though, let's look into if it is cheaper to own one or rent a new one?
+When this happens. you will need to contact a professional plumbing company for a water heater repair.
+Before you search for a 'plumber near me' though, let's look into if it is cheaper to own one or rent a new one.

 Buying a Water Heater

 An average gas or electric water heater can set you back $800-$1,200, depending on its size and capacity.
 Such a water heater can last up to15 years, depending on how it is maintained.
 It is also worth noting that your water heater will require water heater repair every 5-6 years because of the residue that collects in the tanks of such systems over time.
 Over a 15-year lifespan, such maintenance visits may amount to between $1,000 and $1,500 for the labour and the parts you’ll need to be replaced.
 Therefore, it may end up spending less than $2,500 to purchase and maintain a water heater system over 15 years.
 Therefore, buying a water heater makes more sense for people who aren’t planning to change homes any time soon.